Miserlou/Zappa/README.md

         "keep_warm": true, // Create CloudWatch events to keep the server warm.
         "keep_warm_expression": "rate(5 minutes)", // How often to execute the keep-warm, in cron and rate format.
 Default 5 minutes.
         "lambda_handler": "your_custom_handler", // The name of Lambda handler.
 Default: handler.lambda_handler
+        "lets_encrypt_key": "s3://your-bucket/account.key", // Let's Encrypt account key path.
+Can either be an S3 path or a local file path.
         "log_level": "DEBUG", // Set the Zappa log level.
 Default INFO, can be one of CRITICAL, ERROR, WARNING, INFO and DEBUG.
         "manage_roles": true, // Have Zappa automatically create and define IAM execution roles and policies.
 Default true.
 If false, you must define your own IAM Role and role_name setting.
         "memory_size": 512, // Lambda function memory in MB